As a guitar, electric bass, ukulele instructor at Long & McQuades, I have taught countless musicians how to play or improve their chops.

 Suspended Fourth F

-The only note that forces a change on the chord (and the related G Major scale) is the F, the suspended fourth.
+The only note that forces a change on the C9 chord is the F, (the suspended fourth).
 Also, there is no Root C in C9sus4/G.

 This version substitutes Major and minor sixth chords for the Major and minor seventh chords in Progression Two.
 The minor sixth chord is actually the dominant ninth chord with the fifth in the root.
 There is no suspended fourth in this chord.
 Lets compare the dominant ninth and minor sixth in terms of chord construction:

 All the notes from Gm6 are the same as C9, which can replace the standard dominant seventh from the original progression (in this case, C7), anytime.

 I have notated the last progressions with two measures per staff to allow for better spacing of the chords.

 Measure one combines the Major seventh chord with the Major sixth.
 These chords substitute for the normal G Major chord.
 This is a very pleasant, consonant sound.
 When moving between the chords, hold the fourth finger.
 This will make the transition much easier.